DICER1 syndrome and the DICER1 gene

-DICER1 syndrome is caused by an inherited mutation in the DICER1 gene.
-It is rare.
+DICER1 syndrome is caused by a mutation in the DICER1 gene.
+It is very rare.

 The tumours in DICER1 syndrome usually arise from tissues that developed in the embryo but didn't reach their mature state.
 They are often called blastomas (so... pleuroplumonary blastoma, pineoblastoma, medulloblastoma or pituitary blastoma)

-Some of these rare tumours are associated with more that a 50% chance of detecting a germline DICER1 mutation on genetic testing.
+Some of these rare tumours are associated with more than a 50% chance of detecting a germline DICER1 mutation on genetic testing.
 These include:

 - pleuropulmonary blastoma

 Multinodular thyroid disease is also common in DICER1 syndrome although this is also common in the general population.